lag47/plclub-web/posts/coq_rewriting.markdown

 We can denote this equivalence with `≈`, and provide an instance of the `Equivalence` type class.

-We can also define some equations that all monads must satisfy.
+We can also prove some equations that all monads must satisfy.

 ```coq
 Lemma bind_ret : forall (A B : Type) (a : A) (f : A -> State B),